carbon-language/carbon-lang/llvm/docs/LangRef.rst

 source location to the destination location.

-Note that, unlike the standard libc function, the ``llvm.memcpy.*`` intrinsics do not return a value, takes extra alignment/isvolatile arguments and the pointers can be in specified address spaces.
+Note that, unlike the standard libc function, the ``llvm.memcpy.*`` intrinsics do not return a value, takes extra isvolatile arguments and the pointers can be in specified address spaces.

 Arguments: